antoniogamiz/perl6-gsoc-application/ideas-LinkHealth.md

 I have been thinking a little about how to create this tool and I have come up with this:

-(this is only to get the links, about the rest of the module will be made later)

 ![](images/link.png)

 First we get all existing links in one array and save them in a file,